We’re evolving these as our core group forms...

 A quick summary of the plan…

-Earthrise is looking to purchase a large house/farm with outbuildings or holiday cottages so that between 4 to 5 families can initially live there.
+Earthrise is looking to purchase a farm (or possibly large house) with outbuildings or holiday cottages so that between 4 to 5 families can initially live there.
 This would accommodate around 10 adults and their respective children in the community.

 The main house will inevitably require subdividing so each family has a separate living space with bedrooms, kitchen and bathroom.
 The community space will have a larger kitchen and gathering space located in a barn or large outbuilding.
 The other outbuildings or holiday cottages are hoped to provide good accommodation for families with eco-retro fits and improvements a part of the plan.

 Our first choice of location is in South Devon and this is where we will focus our search.
 As Earthrise is a semi-rural community, we have been looking in locations close to towns such as Totnes or Kingsbridge.
 This allows community members easy access to local towns for work and connections with the larger community.

 A brief property search using Rightmove shows that a number of properties with land in these areas are available with prices from £1 million to £2 million+, although not all these properties would be suitable for our purposes.